Die Trying by Lee Child – Book Review

 Die Trying by Lee Child - Book cover

-My role model, Major Jack Reacher, is strong, smart, skilled, cunning, and more Sherlock Holmes-like (see The Gods of War) than Sherlock Holmes himself.
-(Notice how he analyzes the girl right from the start.)
-His sense of justice is off the charts, and he is also the best sniper.
-(You can bet that some people will get a bullet in their heads.)
+Because my role model, Major Jack Reacher, is strong, smart, highly trained, cunning, and more Sherlock than Sherlock Holmes himself (see: The Hound of the Baskervilles).
+(Just watch how he analyzes the girl at the beginning.)
+His sense of justice is off the charts.
+He’s also the best sniper around.
+(You can bet a few people are gonna take a bullet to the head.)

 Did I mention he’s strong?
-(Bro, he’s super strong!
-Comes in handy when tearing chains out of the wall.)
+(Dude, crazy strong!
+Which really comes in handy when you need to rip chains out of a wall.)

 He can pick any lock.
-(Okay, not every lock, because one catches him.
-A HUGE ONE.
-You think that’s why he can’t get in there too?
+(Well, not every single one—there’s one that gets the better of him.
+ONE.
+MASSIVE.
+LOCK.
+You think that’s gonna stop him?
 Don’t worry, don’t worry!)

-So, when it turns out that the kidnapping is the opening move of a sinister conspiracy, my role model, Major Jack Reacher, sets out to uncover EVERYTHING and take down this whole mess.
+So, when it turns out that the kidnapping is just the opening move of some evil conspiracy, my role model, Major Jack Reacher, gets down to business: he uncovers EVERYTHING and brings this whole circus crashing down.”

-Yeah, speaking of Chuck Norris, you think Reacher wouldn’t handle it with him?
-You’re wrong, darn it!
-If the old guy stirred up trouble, he’d get his share of it too!
+Oh, right—speaking of Chuck Norris, you think Reacher wouldn’t take him down?
+You’re wrong, man.
+If the old guy stepped out of line, he’d be toast too!

 Die Trying (Jack Reacher #2) by Lee Child